 Garlic, bacon, and beer.
 Macaroni and cheese.
 Just let that sink in for a minute.
-It’s so obvious – why didn’t I think of this ages ago!
-I made this to go with our fourth of July dinner, along with Whole Grilled Snapper and Grown-up Berry Shortcake, and this creamy mac ‘n cheese just made the whole day …of course, in addition to time with my family, Florida sunshine, fireworks, celebrating the birth of our nation, yada-yada-yada.
+It is so obvious – why didn’t I think of this ages ago!
+I made this Garlic, Bacon, and Beer Macaroni and Cheese to go with our fourth of July dinner, along with Whole Grilled Snapper and Grown-up Berry Shortcake, and this creamy mac ‘n cheese just made the whole day …of course, in addition to time with my family, Florida sunshine, fireworks, celebrating the birth of our nation, yada-yada-yada.

 - 3 T all-purpose flour

 - 1-1/2 t fresh thyme leaves divided

 - 2 c milk